 Caregiving Burnout is Real

 36% of Caregivers end up developing high stress.
 More often than not caregivers themselves sacrifice a lot in their role and may not recognize their own needs.
-The burnout and emotional stress can be daunting and have been shown to increase mortality and reduce the longevity of caregivers.
+Burnout and emotional stress can be daunting and have been shown to increase mortality and reduce the longevity of caregivers.

 Woman wearing face mask during coronavirus outbreak